 Make time to pick out books to bring home and share - Ask us for book recommendations appropriate for your child’s reading and attention level.
 By continuing to read at home your child will continue to build pre-literacy skills outside of the library.
 It will also make your child enjoy storytime at the library that much more!

 Get ready to wiggle and giggle at this fun interactive storytime!
-Enjoy action books, flannel stories, scarves, shakers, and lots of dancing.
+Enjoy books, flannel stories, scarves, shakers, and lots of dancing.
 Stories are geared at toddlers and preschoolers but all ages are welcome.

 Tuesdays @ 10:30 - 11:00 AM, when in session.